hedyhli/outline.nvim/README.md

 - **has_provider()**

-  Returns whether a provider is available for current window.
+  Returns whether a provider is available.

 - **follow_cursor(opts)**